Salaam Bombay!: Initial theatrical run

-Against a production budget of $450,000, the film grossed an estimated total of in overseas markets, becoming one of the highest-grossing Indian films in overseas markets at that time.
-The average exchange rate in 1988 was 1 US dollar equal to ₹13.9171, which is equivalent to ₹103462171.

-Re-release
+Re-releases

 The film was re-released in France on 12 December 2001 and 7 January 2015.
 In 2005, it was also screened at the New Horizons Film Festival in Poland on 23 July.

-The film was re-released in Indian theatres in March 2013.
+It was re-released in Indian theatres in March 2013.
 In 2015, at the BFI London Film Festival, the film was screened on 9 October, and on 18 October at the Tallgrass Film Festival in the United States.

-Critical reception
+Reception

 "In that respect Salaam Bombay! is quite different from Pixote, the 1981 film about Brazilian street children.
 Although the two films obviously have much in common, the children of Pixote exist in an anarchic and savage world, while those in "Salaam Bombay!" share a community, however humble."